MYTHILIPRIYA96/Zomata_Food-Delivery-Data-Insights/README.md

 Query 4: Cancelled Deliveries
 Query 17: Restaurants with High Cancelled Orders
 Query 20: Orders with Significant Delivery Delays
 # Lincence
 MIT
+# conclusion
+This project provides a scalable and dynamic solution for food delivery data management.
+With an interactive Streamlit tool and structured SQL queries, businesses can efficiently manage their orders, customers, deliveries,delivery person and restaurant insights to improve operations and enhance customer satisfaction.